Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/Predicting Bike Sharing Demand - A Linear Regression Analysis/README.md

 ## Steps Involved

 - Importing the Required Libraries
-- Reading the datasets
+- Reading the Dataset and Initial Exploration
-- Deleting the columns that are not required
+- Dataset Cleansing and Dataset Transformation before EDA
-- Null Value Treatement
+- Removing Unwanted Columns
-- Data Sanity Checks
+- Data Visualization and Conducting EDA
-- Removing Outliers
+- Data Preparation for Multiple Linear Regression Analysis
-- Creating new Categorical and Numerical columns for better analysis
+- Dividing the Data into Training and Testing Sets
-- Peforming Univariate Analysis On The Data
+- Normalising the Numerical Variables in the Dataset
-- Performing Univariate Analysis for Continuous Variables
+- Building the Multiple Linear Regression Model via an Iterative Process
-- Performing Bi-Variate Analysis
+- Model Building
-- Performing Multi-Variate Analysis
+- Model Selection
-- Merging both the dataframes ("previous_application" and "application_data") and performing analysis again
+- Prooving of the Assumptions of Linear Regression
-- Performing Bi-Variate Analysis on the Merged Dataframe
+- Making Predictions on the Test Data Using the Selected Model
-- Performing Multi-Variate analysis on the merged dataframe
+- Model Evaluation
-- Deriving Inferences after completion of the EDA
+- Mentioning the Predictor Variables and the Equation
 - Writing Conclusions

 ## Results